Autodesk-Forge/viewer-nodejs-tutorial/README.md

   ```
   node server.js
   ```

+* Connect to you local server using a WebGL-compatible browser: [http://localhost:3000/](http://localhost:3000/)

 ## License

 That samples are licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.